Kinetic Exchange Income Distribution Models with Saving Propensities: Inequality Indices and Self-Organised Poverty Level: Models and Simulation Results

+A more realistic saving behavior in a society would definitely mean that $\lambda$ should vary over time as it is heavily dependent on an individual's saving interests.
+Thus, a randomness attached to the saving propensity in the form of a probability factor $\rho$ can act as an additional parameter in determining the nature of the wealth distribution curve.
+With this in mind, we consider exchange dynamics similar to that described in subsection \ref{cc-model}, but with a slight modification of Eqn. (\ref{eqn1}) as follows: \\ using $\lambda_{\rho} = 1$ with probability $\rho$ and $\lambda_{\rho} = 0$ with probability $1-\rho$; $\rho <1$.
+Henceforth we will refer to $\lambda_{\rho}$ as $\lambda$, without loss of generality and provided Eqn. \ref{eqn2} is satisfied.

-Here we consider the same exchange dynamics as described in subsection \ref{cc-model}, the only difference being that each agent has two choices of $\lambda$ over time.
+Eqn. \ref{eqn2} suggests that each agent has two choices of $\lambda$ over time.
 In our study, the agents can take the saving propensity either 1 (with probability $\rho$) or 0 (with probability $1-\rho$) over time.
+For $\lambda$ strictly equal to 1, the exchange dynamics stops and hence values of $\lambda$ infinitesimally close to 1 are considered for simulations.

 In Fig. \ref{fig:4}(a), the steady state income distribution $P(m)$ is shown for different probability $\rho$.
 We observe that the most probable income (MPI) occurs at $m=0$, and the semi-log plots of the distributions indicate the exponential nature of the tail end of the distribution (see inset of Fig. \ref{fig:4}(a)).
 The Kolkata index ($k$) and Gini index ($g$) rise slowly against $\rho$ (see Fig. \ref{fig:4}(b)).